JSK: Janaki V v/s State of Kerala

 JSK: Janaki V v/s State of Kerala is a 2025 Indian Malayalam-language courtroom legal thriller film written and directed by Pravin Narayanan.
 It stars Suresh Gopi and Anupama Parameswaran.
 It is produced by J. Phanindra Kumar under the banner of Cosmos Entertainments, with Sethuraman Nair Kankol as co-producer.

 The film was released on 17 July 2025.
-This movie received mixed reviews from audience praising performance of cast and technical department and screenplay and dialogue received criticism.
-This movie was an average performer at box office.
+This movie received mixed reviews from critics.

 Plot

 Janaki Vidhyadharan is an IT professional from Bengaluru whose visit to her hometown for a festival turns into a nightmare when she becomes a victim of sexual assault.
 As she seeks justice, she loses her father and the case takes a complex turn when David Abel Donovan, a sharp and composed lawyer, steps in to defend the accused.
 Caught in the crossfire between legal arguments and lived trauma, Janaki's fight exposes the deep moral and ethical dilemmas of the Indian judicial system.
 In a world where the law is supposed to protect, the lines between right and wrong begin to blur leaving us to ask: what really happened to Janaki, and what does justice truly mean?